PsclDev/repo-rename/README.md

 # ✏️ Repo rename
 simple and easy to use CLI tool to rename your repository into a new case style.
 This makes it a smooth process to name all your repos in a single style.

+The repos will be sorted by their owner and name.
+Your own will always be on top.

+*Dont be confused if you reach the end of the list by key navigation - it will restart the list*

 ![Publish pipeline](https://github.com/pscldev/repo-rename/actions/workflows/publish.yml/badge.svg?branch=master)

 ## 📸 Example